harvester/os2/README.md

 Mostly we will develop on the *sle-micro* branch and backport what we needed to the stable branch.

+There is a sl-micro-6 branch, but this was only temporary for staging purposes when migrating from SLE Micro 5.5 to SL Micro 6.1, and is not part of our normal workflow.

 # How-Tos

 ## Update luet repository